 - In The Simpsons Movie, Homer tries to scare off the rioters outside by claiming to have a chainsaw, and then making unconvincing chainsaw noises.

 - ThunderCats (2011) has the Drifter, a Badass Pacifist, pulling this on an attacker who's an experienced swordsman.
 The Drifter first parries an attempted In the Back, then continues to mock-attack while relying on his opponent's own startlement and reflexive movements to trip him up.
 The "weapon" the Drifter uses is a harmless willow reed he usually keeps in his mouth.

 - The Ghost Army during World War 2 (not to be confused with Germany's Ghost Division under Rommel).
 Composed of artists and armed with inflatable tanks and prop weapons, they have been known to scare the enemy to surrender.

-- Many years ago, two women behind the counter at a liqour store were stuck up by a lone robber doing the "gun in the pocket" routine (actually a banana)...who they proceeded to beat up with whiskey bottles.
+- Many years ago, two women behind the counter at a liquor store were stuck up by a lone robber doing the "gun in the pocket" routine (actually a banana)... whom they proceeded to beat up with whiskey bottles.
 When the banana was revealed, they just started beating him even harder!

 - Following his capture by Japanese forces, American fighter pilot Marcus McDilda told his captors that the U.S. had 100 atomic bombs.
 Some historians believe this was a factor that influenced the surrender of Japan.